American Red Cross: Nucleic acid testing

-On March 1, 1999, ARC became the first U.S. blood bank to implement a nucleic acid testing (NAT) study.
-This process is different from traditional testing because it looks for the genetic material of HIV and hepatitis C (HCV), rather than the body's response to the disease.

-The NAT tests for HIV and HCV has been licensed by the U.S. Food and Drug Administration (FDA).
-These tests detect the genetic material of a transfusion-transmitted virus like HIV without waiting for the body to form antibodies, potentially offering an important time advantage over current techniques.
+In 1999, ARC became one of the first American blood banks to implement nucleic acid testing (NAT).
+The NAT tests for HIV and HCV are licensed by the U.S. Food and Drug Administration (FDA).
+This process is different from traditional testing because these tests detect the genetic material of a transfusion-transmitted virus like HIV and hepatitis C (HCV), rather than waiting for the body's response to the disease by forming antibodies, potentially offering an important time advantage over current techniques.

 Leukoreduction

 Leukocytes (white blood cells) help fight off foreign substances such as bacteria, viruses, and abnormal cells.
 In fact, these foreign leukocytes in transfused red blood cells and platelets are often not well tolerated and have been associated with some types of transfusion complications.
 Leukocytes in stored blood products can have a variety of biological effects, including depression of immune function, which can result in organ failure and death.
 Because whole blood is rarely used for transfusion and not kept in routine inventory, leukoreduced red blood supplies are critical.
-After collection, the whole blood is separated into red cells and plasma by centrifugal.
+After collection, the whole blood is separated into red cells and plasma by a centrifuge.
 A preservative solution is mixed with the red cells and the component is filtered with a leukoreduction filter.
 The shelf life of this product is 42 days.

 ARC is moving toward system-wide universal prestorage leukocyte reduction to improve patient care.
 From 1976 to 1985, the FDA received reports of 355 fatalities associated with transfusion, 99 of which were excluded from further review because they were unrelated to transfusion or involved hepatitis or HIV/AIDS.
 While the FDA has not yet made leukoreduction a requirement, ARC took a leading role in implementing this procedure with a goal of leukoreducing all blood products.
 More than 70% of ARC red blood cell components undergo prestorage leukoreduction, a filtering process performed soon after blood is donated.

 Research

 ARC operates the Jerome H. Holland blood laboratory in Rockville, Maryland.
-Each year, it invests more than $25 million in research activities at the Holland Laboratory and in the field.

 Cellular therapies

-ARC offers cellular therapies; this treatment involves collecting and treating blood cells from a patient or other blood donor.
+ARC offers various cellular therapies; these treatments involve collecting and treating blood cells from a patient or other blood donor.
 The treated cells are introduced into a patient to help revive normal cell function, replace cells that are lost as a result of disease, accidents or aging, or to prevent illnesses from appearing.
+The ARC has implemented technology from Accellix, a biotechnology company specializing in automated cell phenotyping, in order to help meet the increasing demand and need for various cell and gene therapies.
+The ARC continues to work on further expanding their help and participation in cellular therapies and are always looking for donors who are willing and able to contribute to their mission.